simply-framework/application/README.md

 This package provides a bare-bones middleware framework that implements the different PSR standards and takes advantage of the Simply Router and Container to create a coherent whole.

-The application framework takes advantage of the [PSR-7 HTTP Message Interface], [PSR-11 Container Interface] and [PSR-15 HTTP Handlers] while also looking into being compatible with upcoming [PSR-17 HTTP Factories] via the http-factory interop.
+The application framework takes advantage of the [PSR-7 HTTP Message Interface], [PSR-11 Container Interface], [PSR-15 HTTP Handlers] and [PSR-17 HTTP Factories] standards in order to create an interoperable framework based on the community best practices and standards.

 NOTE: This package is part of a framework that is still highly experimental in nature.
 Stable api or proper documentation are not to be expected until the framework has been tested in practice.